PredatH0r/ChanSort/readme.txt

 About ChanSort =============================================================

-ChanSort is a program to manage your LG or Samsung TV's channel list on your PC.
+ChanSort is a program to manage your Samsung, LG or Toshiba TV's channel list on your PC.

 It allows you to change program numbers and channel names, select your favorites, set a parental lock and much more.
 With its multi-selection capabilities and the